pts/mininasm/demo/flpybird/README.txt

 * `%define COM' was added to com.asm for covenience.
 Before that, the `-DCOM' flag had to be specified for `nasm'.
 * Compilation instructions were added as comments to com.asm.
+* Some `%define's were changed to `%assign' because `%define' bodies are restricted in mininasm.
+* Some `%define's were changed to `equ' (and moved down in the source file) because `%define' bodies are restricted in mininasm.

 __END__